PremChanth/learn-chaincode/README.md

   }
   ```

 - Send the request.
-If everything goes smoothly, you will see a response like the one below:
+If everything goes smoothly, you will see a response like the one below

   ![/registrar response](imgs/registrar_post_response.png)